Welcome to Kenya

 The Optional Activity

 At 8:30am, we loaded up our safari trucks for the last time.
 However, this time, we split up into different groups than we normally did.
 My partner and I were separated for the first time during the trip, as he decided to go on a morning-long game drive, and I opted to do a half game drive + half village visit.
-You can read more about the Maasai village visit here.
-Instead, my safari truck filled with two other travellers in our group, and we left the Fig Tree Camp.
+You can read more about the Maasai village visit in my blog post The Cuisine and Lodging.
+Instead, my safari truck filled with two other travelers in our group, and we left the Fig Tree Camp.

 While on this safari, we did manage to see several more animals, including a pack of cheetahs (which is rare, since cheetahs are usually solitary animals).
 About halfway through the game drive, we left and continued to the Maasai village.
 While at this village, I did have a unique experience where I asked where I could go to the bathroom, and one of the members of the village started leading me away from the rest of the group.
 I originally thought they were just leading me to a secluded bush, but as we continued walking farther and farther away from the rest of the group, I was a bit concerned that I might be kidnapped.
 But eventually (after walking through a poop-filled pasture), the man led me to a locked metal hut.
 This “washroom” was really just a hole in the ground, with a metal slab that we could use to scoop and shovel 💩 with.
 All-in-all, it was very kind of the man to take me to use the restroom, since it was so far away, but I’d be lying if I said that I wasn’t a little nervous about the whole ordeal.